danbev/learning-openssl/notes/certs.md

 ```console
 $ openssl x509 --in cert.pem -text -nocert
 ```
-Example of inspecting a particual field:
+Example of inspecting a particular field:
 ```console
 $ openssl x509 --in cert.pem -serial -nocert
 serial=683DECB9FE65EFB7784CEA87AB17FE2ABC7C8C96
 ```
 `nocert` is just to prevent the output of the certificate and only show the serial number in this case.

 ### Verifying a certificate
-In src/certificate there is directory with examples to verify a certificate manually to understand the process.
+In `src/certificate` there is directory with examples to verify a certificate manually to understand the process.

 First we extract the issuers public key into `issuer-pub.pem`: